 Food is so easily available in our developed, industrialised country that we take it for granted.
 We just expect that the food we buy in supermarkets and corner shops is safe to eat and nutritious.
 It is displayed on clean brightly lit shelves and cabinets and presented in attractive packaging, all looking perfectly fine.

 This masks the complexity of factors involved in ensuring the food we buy is safe.
 The retail food industry, in fact, is at the forefront of consumer protection.

 An increasing amount of our food products is supplied through complex supply chains that can link to producers all over the world.
-Every item has multiple risks associated with it on the journey from farm or producer to you the consumer.
+Every item has multiple food safety risks associated with it on the journey from farm or producer to you the consumer.

 - From pesticides, herbicides and GM crops on the farm, to contamination from pests;